Bitten by a Dog or a Dangerous Animal?

 You Need an Experienced San Jose Dog Bite Lawyer on Your Side

 Injuries caused by dog bites or other dangerous animals can be serious.
 The incident itself can be very emotionally traumatic in addition to dealing with what can be a very catastrophic injury.
 To add insult to injury, often the insurance company will argue the owner or caretaker of the animal did not know the animal had prior dangerous behaviors.
 In some cases, insurers may claim that somehow the victim consented to the risk of being injured by petting or playing with the animal.
-However, a qualified dog bite lawyer can help you fight for your right to recovery.
+However, our qualified San Jose dog bite lawyer can help you fight for your right to recovery.

 What Do I Do If an Animal Attacks Me?